open-policy-agent/opa/ADOPTERS.md

   and identify high-risk configurations.
 The policies ingest 1,000s of AWS resources to generate the final report.

+* [Mercari](https://www.mercari.com/) uses OPA to enforce admission control policies in their multi-tenant Kubernetes clusters.
+It helps maintain the governance of the cluster, checking that developers are following the best practices in the admission controller.
+They also use [confest](https://github.com/open-policy-agent/conftest) to enforce policies in their CI/CD pipeline.

 * [Netflix](https://www.netflix.com) uses OPA as a method of enforcing access control in microservices across a variety of languages and frameworks for thousands of instances in their cloud